YoursEver/FakeParaEgg/README.md

 # CMSeg-Net
+**"Copy-move detection in optical microscopy: a segmentation network and a dataset", IEEE Signal Processing Letters, 2025.**

-The source code for our copy-move detector will be released soon.
+The source code for our copy-move detector, named **CMSeg-Net**, will be released soon.

 In the meantime, you can access an **unfinalized** version of the code, which includes testing scripts and some unpolished comments, via the following Dropbox link:
 🔗 [FongYi_code.zip (Dropbox)](https://www.dropbox.com/scl/fi/d70p1q7sh2qd0o983cbs5/FongYi_code.zip?rlkey=i3jdpdbhx40d69lwy3m06ov05&st=jn850ccp&dl=0)  <br>